-This suggests that part of the reason for the lack of age resolution returned by the CDC test might be due to the comparison test statistic itself.
+This suggests that part of the reason for the lack of lower intercept age resolution for the Tintic formation detrital zircon data returned by the CDC test might be due to the comparison test statistic itself.
 The K-S statistic returns the maximum vertical difference between two cumulative distribution curves (Massey, 1951) such that 0 is a perfect match.
 The reliance of this statistic on cumulative distributions means that the K-S metric is sensitive not only peak locations, but also to relative peak heights.
 The dependence on relative peak heights is by design, and often implemented in detrital zircon comparison statistics, as the relative proportion of grains of specific ages can be of importance for detrital zircon geochronologists.
-Thus, most comparison statistics applied to detrital zircon datasets are designed to also evaluate peak height differences (see the excellent overview provided in Vermeesch, 2018b), and even the Wasserstein distance metric (Lipp and Vermeesch, 2023) does not identify a 24 Ma peak when relying on a comparison to concordant data.
-As shown in Fig. 10B, the use of comparison statistical tests may be limiting the use of the CDC method for the Tintic zircon data presented here.
+Thus, most comparison statistics applied to detrital zircon datasets are designed to also evaluate peak height differences (see the excellent overview provided in Vermeesch, 2018b), and even the Wasserstein distance metric (Lipp and Vermeesch, 2023) does not identify a 24 Ma peak when relying on a comparison to concordant data filtered at the 10% level.
+It is possible that the use of comparison statistical tests may be limiting the use of the CDC method for the Tintic zircon data presented here (Fig. 10B), which experienced a discrete overprinting event ca. 30-24 Ma.
 For instance, the 1.1 Ga reconstructed peaks are far lower than the 'concordant' data peak at that same time, while the 1.8 Ga reconstructed peak is relatively high.
 This is likely causing the K-S statistical test (and other similarity/dissimilarity metrics) to break down for this particular use case.

 When dealing with discordance inducing events, biases may be imparted onto the discordant data population due to various factors.
 We speculate that the Tintic 1.8 Ga detrital zircons, being older, likely accumulated more radiation damage to the crystal lattice than the 1.1 Ga detrital grains.
 Thus, during a 24 Ma alteration event, the 1.8 Ga population may have experienced more disturbance, leading to more discordant data.
-This scenario would impart a dramatic bias in any statistical comparison between the discordant and concordant data.
+This scenario would impart a dramatic bias in any statistical comparison between the discordant and concordant data that relies on cumulative density curves (e.g., K-S test, Wasserstein distance, etc.).
 As shown in Fig. 10B, the reconstructed upper age distribution using a lower age of 24 Ma does indeed reproduce the peak locations well, though not the relative peak heights.
-A modified CDC test that simply seeks to optimize the peak ages, and is blind to peak heights, might return a more accurate lower intercept age in the Tintic formation zircon dataset, and other discordant datasets where the degree of discordance may vary across the dataset.
 Further testing outside the scope of the present work is required to fully evaluate the real-world applicability of various discordant data treatment approaches, where they perform well and where they may break down.